-There are a number of ways to save on transportation when you are on vacation.
+There are a number of ways to save on transport when you are on vacation.

-You can save a lot of money on airline tickets if you are flexible with your travel dates.
+You can save a lot of money on airline tickets if you’re flexible with your travel dates.
 A day or two earlier or later can make a huge difference in the cost.
 Tuesdays through Thursdays are usually the cheapest days to travel by air.

 Sometimes, flying into a different airport can save hundreds of dollars per ticket per flight.
 Larger cities typically have multiple airports.